spacy-pl/paper/.github/pull_request_template.md

 - [ ] I listed and all outputs in every dvc file
 - [ ] I ran `dvc commit` to check if dvc files reflect the state of my data
 - [ ] I successfully ran `dvc push` before opening this pull request

-Remember to add comment "closes #issue-number" after opening this PR to enable automation :)

 **Checklist for reviewer:**